-These are the parts of the parameters for quantitative analysis are optimized.
+These are the parts of the params screen: the images you can interact with to ensure the parameters for quantitative analysis are optimized.

 The reference short axis for center and circular radius.
 To change the center, drag the large crosshair by its center.
 The circle will also move.
 To change just the radius, drag the circle by its perimeter.